-- Save Click to save changes made to the job or to save a new file. - Duplicate Click to duplicate the selected page(s). - Delete Click to delete the selected page(s). - ImageViewer Click to open the job in the Fiery ImageViewer window if the Fiery server supports either the Fiery Graphic Arts Package, Premium Edition, or the Fiery Productivity Package.
+- Save Click to save changes made to the job or to save a new file. - Duplicate Click to duplicate the selected page(s). - Delete Click to delete the selected page(s). - ImageViewer Click to open the job in the Fiery ImageViewer window if the Fiery server supports either the Fiery Graphic Arts Pro Package, Fiery ColorRight Package, Fiery Graphic Arts Package, Premium Edition, or Fiery Productivity Package.